punshs/L-96_CAP/README.md

 **"Non-uniqueness of stationary measures for stochastic systems with almost surely invariant manifolds"** by Jacob Bedrossian, Alex Blumenthal, and Sam Punshon-Smith.

-(Link to paper/preprint can be added here if available)

 ## Purpose